 - 2 teaspoons vegetable shortening

 - In a small mixing bowl, whisk together flour, cocoa, baking soda, and salt.
 Set aside.

 - In a large mixing bowl, using a hand-held electric mixer, cream together butter, brown sugar, granulated sugar, and vanilla extract until creamy.

 - Add eggs and beat until light and fluffy, about 2 minutes.
 Gradually add flour mixture to butter mixture.

 - Scoop out the dough, using a medium cookie scoop, filling it with a slightly rounded amount of dough, and drop onto ungreased cookie sheets.

-- Bake in preheated oven 10-12 minutes or until cookie centers just loses there wet appearance.
+- Bake in a preheated oven 10-12 minutes or until cookie centers just lose there wet appearance.
 Do not overbake.
 Allow cookies to cool completely.